Shinobi III: Return of the Ninja Master

 Shinobi III: Return of the Ninja Master, released in Japan as is a 1993 hack and slash platform game developed and published by Sega for the Sega Genesis.
 It is the direct sequel to the previous The Revenge of Shinobi.
-Shinobi III received critical acclaim, and has been ranked among the greatest Genesis games.
+Shinobi III received critical acclaim and has been ranked among the greatest Genesis games.

-Gameplay

-Compared to its predecessor, the action is considerably smoother, with less emphasis on difficulty and more on speed.
-In addition to the ability to run from place to place, the player character comes equipped with a new array of moves and techniques, including a mid-air dashkick, the ability to jump-scale walls and a powerful running slash that renders him temporarily invincible to projectiles.

-Besides his regular assortment of moves and attacks, the player has the ability to perform four special ninjitsu techniques.
-Only one can be used in each level, unless the Shinobi finds additional ninjitsu bonuses throughout hidden spots in most levels.
-The four ninjitsu techniques involve engulfing lightning as a temporary shield, summon fire-dragons, boosting his vertical leap and self-sacrificing, the latter costing one life to destroy common enemies or damage bosses.

 Plot

 Neo Zeed is threatening the world once more.
 The evil crime syndicate - thought to have been vanquished two years earlier - has returned, headed by a man known only as the Shadow Master.
-Joe Musashi has felt their presence, and descends from the lonely mountaintops of Japan to face his nemesis once more.
+Joe Musashi has felt their presence and descends from the lonely mountaintops of Japan to face his nemesis once more.

 Development and release

 Shinobi III was originally set to be released in 1992.
-Several gaming magazines (including GamePro, Mean Machines and Computer & Video Games) gave previews and even reviews of the game, showing pictures of levels, enemies, artwork and special moves which were not seen in the final version at all.
+Several gaming magazines (including GamePro, Mean Machines, and Computer and Video Games) gave previews and even reviews of the game, showing pictures of levels, enemies, artwork, and special moves which were not seen in the final version at all.
 Because of general dissatisfaction with the result up to that point, Sega delayed the game for a 1993 release date while the development team worked on improving gameplay and visuals.
 When Shinobi III was finally released, many game features seen earlier were missing, with new ones taking their place.
-A beta-version of the original version of the game has been leaked and is now widely available as a ROM image.
+A beta version of the original version of the game has been leaked and is now widely available as a ROM image.

 Shinobi III is included on the Sega Genesis Collection for the PlayStation 2 and PlayStation Portable and Sonic's Ultimate Genesis Collection for the Xbox 360 and PlayStation 3.
 It was also released for the Wii's Virtual Console service in 2007, for the PC on the download service Steam in 2010, on the iPhone in 2011, for the Nintendo 3DS eShop in 2013, and on the Nintendo Classics service in 2021.
-The game also appears in Sega Genesis Classics (released as Sega Mega Drive Classics in PAL regions) for Windows, Linux, macOS, PlayStation 4, Xbox One and Nintendo Switch.
+The game also appears in Sega Genesis Classics (released as Sega Mega Drive Classics in PAL regions) for Linux, macOS, Nintendo Switch, PlayStation 4, Windows, and Xbox One.